Shadows of quantum machine learning: Introduction

 The conceptual idea of generating shadows of quantum models was already proposed by Schreiber \emph{et al.}~\cite{schreiber22}, albeit under the terminology of \emph{classical surrogates}.
 In that work, as well as in that of Landman \emph{et al.}~\cite{landman22}, the authors make use of the general expression of quantum models as trigonometric polynomials \cite{schuld21b} to learn the Fourier representation of trained models and evaluate them classically on new data.
 However, these works also suggest that a classical model could potentially be trained directly on the training data and achieve the same performance as the shadow model, thus circumventing the need for a quantum model in the first place.
-This raises the concern that all quantum models that are compatible with a classical deployment would also lose all quantum advantage, hence severely limiting the prospects for a widespread use of quantum machine learning.
+This raises the concern that all quantum models that are compatible with a classical deployment would also lose all quantum advantage, hence severely limiting the prospects for a widespread use of quantum machine learning.\\ Therefore, two natural open questions are raised: \begin{enumerate}[leftmargin=6mm] \item \emph{Can shadow models achieve a quantum advantage over entirely classical (classically trained and classically evaluated) models?} \item \emph{Do there exist quantum models that do not admit efficiently evaluatable shadow models?} \end{enumerate}